Welcome to the Western Reserve Eco-Network! We are a grassroots non-profit organization dedicated to the goals of:

 Operating under egalitarian and sustainable principles

-We have two major projects currently under development: The Madison Tree Nursery, and the Western Reserve Eco-Village.
+We have three major projects currently under development: The Euclid Tree Planting Project, the Madison Tree Nursery, and the Western Reserve Eco-Village.

 WREN is a proud member of the Cleveland Tree Coalition, a group of non-profits, government, and business working towards the goal of reforesting Cleveland.